dcos-terraform/examples/README.md

 # DC/OS Terraform advanced examples
-This repository contains advanced methods of using the underlying modules of the DC/OS Univerversal Installer.
+This repository contains advanced methods of using the underlying modules of the DC/OS Universal Installer.

 For production usage make sure you understand how terraform works and stores its state.